X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 SYS $C063    : REM CALLS ROUTINE AT $C09F IN ROM BANK 10 AUDIO (YM_INIT)
 ```

-Note: In the above example, the `SYS $C063` in ROM bank 10 is a call to [ym_init](X16%20Reference%20-%2011%20-%20Sound%20Programming.md#audio-api-routines), which does the first half of what the BASIC command `FMINIT` does, without setting any default instruments.
-It is generally not recommended to call routines in ROM directly this way, and most BASIC programmers will never have a need to call `SYS` directly, but advanced users may find a good reason to do so.
+Note: In the above example, the `SYS $C063` in ROM bank 10 is a call to [ym_init](X16%20Reference%20-%2011%20-%20Sound%20Programming.md#audio-api-routines), which does the first half of what the BASIC command [FMINIT](#fminit) does, without setting any default instruments.
+It is generally not recommended to call routines in ROM directly this way, and most BASIC programmers will never have a need to call [SYS](#sys) directly, but advanced users may find a good reason to do so.

 Note: BANK uses its own register to store the command's desired bank numbers; this will not always be the same as the value stored in `$00` or `$01`.
 In fact, `$01` is always going to read `4` when PEEKing from BASIC.
 If you need to know the currently selected RAM and/or RAM banks, you should explicitly set them and use variables to track your selected bank number(s).

 Note: Memory address `$00`, which is the hardware RAM bank register, will usually report the bank set by the `BANK` command.
-The one exception is after a `BLOAD` or `BVERIFY` inside of a running BASIC program.  `BLOAD` and `BVERIFY` change the RAM bank (as if you called `BANK`) to the bank that `BLOAD` or `BVERIFY` stopped at.
+The one exception is after a [BLOAD](#bload) or [BVERIFY](#bverify) inside of a running BASIC program.  `BLOAD` and `BVERIFY` change the RAM bank (as if you called `BANK`) to the bank that `BLOAD` or `BVERIFY` stopped at.

 ### BASLOAD

 **TYPE: Command**
 **FORMAT: BASLOAD &lt;filename&gt;[,<device>]**

-**Action:** Loads a plain text file with BASLOAD source and converts it into a runnable program.
+**Action:** Loads a plain text file with `BASLOAD` source and converts it into a runnable program.

 The device number is optional.
 If it's not specified, the current device is used.
-The current device is set to 8 at system boot and may be changed with the `DOS` command.
+The current device is set to 8 at system boot and may be changed with the [DOS](#dos) command.

-For more information about BASLOAD, see [this external documentation](https://github.com/stefan-b-jakobsson/basload-rom)
+For more information about `BASLOAD`, see [this external documentation](https://github.com/stefan-b-jakobsson/basload-rom)

 **EXAMPLE of the BASLOAD Command:**